-I am currently updating 33 Myths of the System for publication and reading a little around the subject of our dystopia.
-I thought I should share this passage, relevant to our world, which I have quoted in the new edition of my book.
+I thought I should share this passage, relevant to our world.
 It’s from They Thought They Were Free: The Germans, 1933-45.
 The classic study of ‘ordinary totalitarian attitudes’ by Milton Meyer, published in 1955.
 Here an ordinary German is talking about his experience of the rise of the Nazi party and Germany’s slow descent into fear and hatred.

 “You see,” my colleague went on, “one doesn’t see exactly where or how to move.
 Believe me, this is true.
 Each act, each occasion, is worse than the last, but only a little worse.
 You wait for the next and the next.
 You wait for one great shocking occasion, thinking that others, when such a shock comes, will join with you in resisting somehow.
 You don’t want to act, or even talk, alone; you don’t want to ‘go out of your way to make trouble.’
 Why not?—Well, you are not in the habit of doing it.
 And it is not just fear, fear of standing alone, that restrains you; it is also genuine uncertainty.

 Uncertainty is a very important factor, and, instead of decreasing as time goes on, it grows.
 Outside, in the streets, in the general community, ‘everyone’ is happy.
 One hears no protest, and certainly sees none.
 You know, in France or Italy there would be slogans against the government painted on walls and fences; in Germany, outside the great cities, perhaps, there is not even this.
 In the university community, in your own community, you speak privately to your colleagues, some of whom certainly feel as you do; but what do they say?
 They say, ‘It’s not so bad’ or ‘You’re seeing things’ or ‘You’re an alarmist.’